open-telemetry/opentelemetry-java-examples/prometheus/README.md

 ```
 ## 2 - Run Prometheus

-Start Prometheus instance with a configuration that sets up a HTTP collection job for  ```127.0.0.1:19090```
+Start Prometheus instance with a configuration that sets up an HTTP collection job for  ```127.0.0.1:19090```

 See [prometheus.yml](prometheus.yml)